 As you can see, there are more pros for renting than buying.
 But I couldn't help but think that it is such a waste of money.
 After the wedding we'd have nothing to show for all the money we'd spent.

-Sam's Club.
+So I began pricing out some dishes.
+I found dishes and flatware for a decent price at Sam's Club.
 Plain white 10.5" dinner plates would cost about $2.40 per plate.
 I liked that they were plain white, as we are going for a simple, modern look.
 But multiply $2.40 times 360 and you get $864, and that's just for one plate.
 Then we'd need to add salad plates, bread plates, dessert plates, coffee cups, saucers, beer glasses, wine glasses, and mixed drink glasses.
 Needless to say, the numbers got a quite high, and the prices didn't even include shipping.

 So what did it cost to rent 10" dinner plates?
 At $0.33 per plate times 360, it would cost $118.80.
 Muuuuuch better.
 I would even settle for the ivory plates with gold trim for the extra $745.20 we'd be saving.